Diablo 4: War Plans Guide – How the new endgame system works

 • The Pit

 Why is it worth it?
 With the invested activity points, you unlock permanent bonuses for the respective activity.
-And these can be very worthwhile depending on your playstyle, as they can, for example, increase your chances of valuable loot or make difficult activities easier.
+And these can be very beneficial depending on your playstyle, as they can increase your chances of valuable loot or make difficult activities easier for you.

-For example, in the tree for Nightmare Dungeons, you can unlock that significantly more elite enemies spawn, which brings more loot.
-In the skill tree for the Under City, on the other hand, you can unlock a special merchant who sells you runes and gems for gold at the end of the run.
-It’s best to check here in advance whether and what might be worthwhile for you, so you can plan better.
+For example, in the Nightmare Dungeon tree, you can unlock that significantly more elite enemies spawn, which increases loot drops.
+In the skill tree for the Undercity, you can unlock a special vendor who sells you runes and gems for gold at the end of the run.
+It’s best to check here beforehand if and what is worth it for you, so you can plan better.

-Can you complete war plans in coop?
-Yes and no. You can participate in activities together, but there are only two options:
+Can War Plans be completed in coop?
+Not exactly.
+You can participate in the activities together, but there are only two options:

-1. You have exactly the same war plans and can share your progress
+1. You have exactly the same War Plans and can share your progress this way

-• You need to choose together at the war table
+• You must already choose together at the War Table

-2. You complete the war plan of your group leader but do not take any personal progress with you
+2. You complete the War Plan of your group leader, but do not carry over your own progress

-In addition to the war plans, the Warlock class has also been newly introduced in Diablo 4.
-It is very popular, which is why many players are trying different builds.
-However, one player copies the build from streamers and quickly realizes that this is not the best way: Player is unhappy, copies the best Warlock build in Diablo 4 from streamers, is told: That’s the mistake
+In addition to War Plans, the Warlock class is also new to Diablo 4.
+It is quite popular, which is why many players try out various builds.
+However, one player copies the build from streamers and quickly realizes that this is not the best approach: Player is dissatisfied, copies the best Warlock build in Diablo 4 from streamers, and is told: That’s the mistake

 This is an AI-powered translation.
 Some inaccuracies might exist.